enchantuer/audisen/README.md

 ```

 ### Autotests
-You need to have `bohemian_rhapsody.ams` and `bohemian_rhapsody.ams` file in the build folder, add them to build folder
+You need to have `bohemian_rhapsody.txt` and `bohemian_rhapsody.ams` file in the build folder, add them to build folder
 ```bash
 ./autotests
 ```